 Contrast can come in lots of ways – a contrast of color hues themselves (similar hues vs. complementary hues), a contrast in value (light vs. dark), a contrast in temperature (cool vs. warm), or a contrast in intensity (high vs. low).

-Rather than just finding the perfect background for that one stitch project, I decided to do a larger color theory experiment.
-I purchased online a selection of warm and cool neutral fabrics, and gathered a selection of floss colors too.
-(The stitches I do are portraits, so it was mostly a selection of skin and hair tones).
-Once the fabric was delivered, I set off stitching some samplers of all the floss colors on all the fabric colors.
+Rather than just finding the perfect background for that one stitch project, I decided to do a larger color theory experiment – craft style!
+I purchased online a selection of warm and cool neutral

 The results really moved the color principles from theory to proof!
 Monitors don’t always display colors perfectly, but even here: notice how the same floss color looks so different on a different background.

-(If you are a cross stitcher yourself, there is an image at the end of this post that labels all the colors of fabric and floss.)
+(If you are a cross stitcher yourself, there is an image at the end of this post that labels all the colors of fabric and floss that I used.)

 My experiment proved that the background color itself was just as important as choosing the best floss colors.
 For my stitch portraits, it was now clear that the best approach to take going forward was: to plan out what floss colors any portrait would need, and then use my sampler swatches to choose the color fabric that they would contrast the most with.
 Success!